bosmart/mobilenetv2-fastaiv1/README.md

 # mobilenetv2-fastaiv1
-MobileNetV2 for fastaiV1 (pretrained and with [optional] batchnorm fusion)
+MobileNetV2 for fastai V1 (pretrained and with [optional] batchnorm fusion)

 Usage (see the Jupyter Notebook for details):